ArpitB95/CI-CD-Jenkins/README.md

 - Now, your local host, Gitrepo and Jenkins are in constant contact.

 ## Continuous Delivery/Deployment:
+- In this iteration, we'll deploy code into AWS :

 - Create EC2
 - Create security group - allow Jenkins ip to shh in as well any other rules required